Blood In Movies What Do They Use

 • Red paint: Certain types of red paints, especially those with a slightly glossy finish, can enhance the visual appeal.

 • Fruit purees (e.g., strawberry, raspberry): These add a natural texture and can subtly alter the color.
-However, they are often prone to spoilage.
+On the flip side, they are often prone to spoilage.

 • Artificial blood products: Commercially available artificial blood products are specifically designed for film and television, offering various viscosities and colors.
 These are often a preferred choice for their convenience and reliable performance.